JhoselinRam/scigrapher/README.md

   * `y`: an object with the following properties:
     * `primary`: a string representing the color of the `y` component of the `primary` grid.
     * `secondary`: a string representing the color of the `y` component of the `secondary` grid.
-* `callback` is a callback function that is run after the color properties of the grids are set but before the next render, this callback accepts an optional argument that represents the graph object from which the method is called upon.
+* `callback` is a function that is run after the color properties of the grids are set but before the next render, this callback accepts an optional argument that represents the graph object from which the method is called upon.

 > Note: The color can be in the format "#rrggbb" or be any of the standard color names.